jaibhedia/BharatFD-Hiring-Backend/README.md

-# BharatFD-Hiring-Backend
-# Multilingual FAQ Backend (Node.js & Express)
+# Multilingual FAQ Backend (Node.js & Express) - BharatFD-Hiring-Backend

 ## Overview
 This repository contains the backend implementation for a **Multilingual FAQ System** using **Node.js** and **Express.js**.
 The project allows users to store and retrieve FAQs in multiple languages using **Google Translate API** for automatic translations.